 In order to make flying safer, researchers studied possible failures of various sensors and machines used in airplanes.
-While trying to model the failures, they were confronted with the following problem: Failing machines did not just crash, instead they sometimes showed an unusual behavior before stopping completely.
-With these insights researchers proposed a more general failure model.
+While trying to model the failures, they were confronted with the following problem: Failing machines did not just crash, instead they sometimes showed arbitrary behavior before stopping completely.
+With these insights researchers modeled failures as arbitrary failures, not restricted to any patterns.